-As great of a resource as Google is, the things that occupy the front page of most searches end up there through some combination of paid placement and/or shadowy computer algorithms.
-This means that any blowhard with a computer, an internet connection, and enough money or SEO knowledge can land on the front page.
+As great of a resource as Google is, the items that occupy the front page of most searches end up there through some combination of paid placement and/or shadowy computer algorithms.
+This means that any blowhard with a computer, an internet connection, and enough money can land on the front page.
 And I know you’re not going past the front page.

-For people just looking for a quick “HOW TO” article or attempting to diagnose that weird rash on their leg, this can prove discouraging.
-Despite being firmly rooted in the Age of Information, the internet–our greatest information resource–is full of misinformation.
-That, and our rapidly diminishing attention span means we’re spending less and less time doing our research.
-In 2017, most articles looking to inform their readers about anything would be better served to just eliminate all pictures and blocks of text and replace them with flashing GIFS.
+For people just looking for a quick “HOW TO” article or attempting to diagnose a weird rash, this can prove discouraging.
+Despite being firmly rooted in the Age of Information, the internet–our greatest informational resource–is full of misinformation.
+That, and our rapidly diminishing attention spans mean we’re spending less and less time doing our research.
+In 2017, most articles looking to inform a reader about anything would be better served to just eliminate all pictures and blocks of text and replace them with flashing GIFS.
 “IT’S POISON IVY,” flashing on the screen over and over is this generation’s ideal WebMD page.

 With that being said, I’ve created a series of images and GIFS to help our high school readers get re-acquainted with cross country racing.
-If you’ve been feverishly googling “how to race a 5k” ever since practice started and have only found Runner’s World articles about “going slow and steady” or “running within yourself,” please know that if you’re a high schooler this is a stupid strategy.
-We here at Citius Mag are here to teach you how to properly run a 5k cross country race in just two easy steps.
+If you’ve been feverishly googling “how to race a 5k” ever since practice started but have only found Runner’s World articles about “going slow and steady” or “running within yourself,” please know that–if you’re a high schooler–this is a stupid strategy.
+We at Citius Mag are here to teach you how to properly run a 5k cross country race in just two easy steps.

 1. Attempt to PR in the mile in the first mile of most races